yiisoft/db/docs/en/queries/bind-parameters.md

 ]
 ```

-## Bind values
+## Bind many values at once

-`BindValues()` binds a list of values to the corresponding named placeholders in the **SQL statement**.
-It's recommended to use this method to bind parameter values to ensure the security of your application.
+`bindValues()` binds a list of values to the corresponding named placeholders in the SQL statement.

 For example, the following code binds the values `3` and `user3` to the named placeholders `:id` and `:name`.